Clemapfel/jluna/docs/manual.md

 auto future = task.result();
 ```

-Until the task has successfully completed, however, the future will not contain a value.
+Until the task has successfully completed, however, the future will be "empty".
 Once the task is done, the return value will be copied into the future, after which we can access it.
 If we want to avoid the copying, we need to wrap the result in a `std::reference_wrapper`.

 To get the potential value of a future, we use `.get()`, which returns a `std::optional<T>` where `T` is the return type of the C++ function used to `create` the task.
 Once completed, we can access the value of the optional using `std::optional::value()`.
 To check whether the value is already available, we can use `jluna::Future::is_available()`: